BitPassion/v2.vuejs/source/api/global-methods.md

 - **options** `Object`

 Create a subclass of the Vue class.
 Most [instantiation options](/api/instantiation-options.html) can be used here, with the exception of the `el` option because you can't create multiple ViewModel instances on the same element.
-Also see [Composing ViewModels](/guide/composition.html).
+Also see [Component System](/guide/components.html).

 **Example**